capacitor-community/appcenter-sdk-capacitor/README.md

 npx cap sync
 ```

-This will install both of the plugins available today.
+This will install two of the plugins available today.

 ## 2. Link the SDK

 To get it working in your app you will need to add some configuration values to your app configuration in `capacitor.config.json` file.
 See list of available parameters below

-- `APP_SECRET` - _(required)_ App secret which enables App Center to map this app to the right user account
+- `AppSecret` - _(required)_ App secret which enables App Center to map this app to the right user account

 Example: